Towards relativistic generalization of collapse models: Discussion

-\textit{Discussion.--}We have shown that a consistent relativistic stochastic dynamics can be constructed, {which leads to a finite rate of increase of energy and also respects the microcausality condition}.
-For a collapse operator that is a quadratic local field operator, a collapse noise which has a non-Markovian Lorentz invariant correlation, and with an additional normal ordering prescription, such a dynamics is free of the problems found in previous works and has a desirable CSL like behavior in the non-relativistic limit.
+We have shown that a consistent relativistic stochastic dynamics can be constructed, which leads to a finite energy rate and also respects the microcausality condition.
+For a local quadratic field collapse operator, a collapse noise with a non-Markovian Lorentz invariant correlation, and with an additional normal ordering prescription, such a dynamics is free of the problems found in previous works and has a desirable CSL like behavior in the NR limit.

 However, even after such technical difficulties have been overcome, the question of whether such a dynamics can be consistently interpreted as a relativistic collapse model is still open.
 It has been shown in Sec.~14.2 of \cite{Bassi2003} that even though a consistent relativistic stochastic dynamics might be constructed at the level of the density matrix (obtained after averaging over different realizations of the collapse noise), for a single specific realization of the collapse noise, the quantum expectation value can in general be different when computed along different hypersurfaces by observers moving relative to each other.
 This poses a conceptual problem if one wishes to assign an objective meaning to the statevector at all times for each realization of the stochastic noise.
-One might not find such a difficulty surprising, given that related conceptual issues concerning relativistic quantum monitoring have also been pointed in \cite{Diosi1990RelQF,diosi2008non,wiseman2008pure}.
+One might not find such a difficulty surprising, given that related conceptual issues concerning {non-Markovian} quantum monitoring have also been pointed in \cite{Diosi1990RelQF,diosi2008non,diosi2008nonErratum,wiseman2008pure}. {Nevertheless, a resolution to such a conceptual issue has been proposed in \cite{RelCollapse2014} for multiple local measurements.
+We emphasize that independently of these important discussions concerning the evolution of the wavefunction, our work still offers a possible consistent relativistic non-Markovian dynamics via the master equation.}

-Nevertheless, we emphasize that the dynamics presented here can still be viewed as a consistent relativistic stochastic dynamics corresponding to the linear and unitary unraveling of the wavefunction (cf.~Sec.~14.2 of \cite{Bassi2003}), which predicts the suppression of macroscopic superpositions due to the coupling of matter with an underlying stochastic field (within the standard decoherence formalism).
-However, to have a convincing resolution of the measurement problem being consistent with relativity, it remains to be seen if such conceptual issues can be also overcome, or if they would turn out to be fundamental and unavoidable. \\